 Family of Heroes - Online resiliency training for military families.

-Programs (TAP) through the Virginia Department for the Deaf and Hard of
+Program (TAP) through the Virginia Department for the Deaf and

-"relay services and adaptive technology devices" for veterans, their surviving spouses or children and members of Virginia National Guard (if eligibility requirements are met).
+Veterans, surviving spouses and children, and active members of the Virginia National Guard may qualify for no-cost telecommunication equipment (if eligibility requirements are met).

 Credentialing Resources through the Virginia Department of Health